Community food security: Community programs & capacity building

 Community programs have proven to be an effective way to achieve CFS by overcoming barriers to food security.
 Community programs can offer short and long term approaches to CFS and can have a range of influence and effectiveness.
 For example, smaller short-term approaches include ensuring community members are aware of existing food assistance programs, social services, and job training workshops in their community.
-However, it is important to note that evidence is limited that such programs effectively address barriers such as inadequate income.
+Evidence is limited that such programs effectively address barriers such as inadequate income.

 To achieve more long-lasting solutions, changes in the food system of a community may be necessary.
 Connecting social services with the food system will strengthen partnerships across sectors and help to build capacity amongst community members.
 For example, connecting dietitians with farmers to create programs such as community supported agriculture (CSA) and place-based institutional procurement strategies can help both the health of the community and welfare of the farmers.
 Also, a shift in the use of temporary solutions, such as food banks to community gardens, builds capacity amongst community members by teaching skills in growing their own food and increases their self-reliance.
 With such efforts, communities are able to determine their own food systems that are socially, economically, and culturally relevant to their food needs.
 For communities of color after a long history of exploitative laws and policies, food system restructuring returns the ability to own and manage land for food production.

 Community development may be necessary for success in CFS to connect people who may ordinarily remain isolated from each other and to commit to long-term solutions.
 Otherwise, short-term solutions such as food pantries and food distribution reinforce solutions for individual households alone.
 CFS requires the collaboration of a wide range of people, organizations, and institutions.